Tz database: Area

 Area is the name of a continent, an ocean, or "Etc".
-The continents and oceans currently used are Africa, America, Antarctica, Arctic, Asia, Atlantic, Australia, Europe, Indian, and Pacific.
+The continents and oceans used are Africa, America, Antarctica, Arctic, Asia, Atlantic, Australia, Europe, Indian, and Pacific.

 The oceans are included since some islands are hard to connect to a certain continent.
 Some are geographically connected to one continent and politically to another.
 See also Boundaries between continents.

 The special area of "Etc" is used for some administrative zones, particularly for "Etc/UTC" which represents Coordinated Universal Time.
 In order to conform with the POSIX style, those zone names beginning with "Etc/GMT" have their sign reversed from the standard ISO 8601 convention.
 In the "Etc" area, zones west of GMT have a positive sign and those east have a negative sign in their name (e.g "Etc/GMT-14" is 14 hours ahead of GMT).

 Location

 Location is the name of a specific location within the area – usually a city or small island.

-Country names are not used in this scheme, primarily because they would not be robust, owing to frequent political and boundary changes.
+Country names are not normally used in this scheme, primarily because they would not be robust, owing to frequent political and boundary changes.
 The names of large cities tend to be more permanent.
-Usually the most populous city in a region is chosen to represent the entire time zone, although another city may be selected if it is more widely known, and another location, including a location other than a city, may be used if it results in a less ambiguous name.
-In the event that the name of the location used to represent the time zone changes, the convention is to create an alias in future editions so that both the old and new names refer to the same database entry.
+Usually the most populous city in a region is chosen to represent the entire timezone, although another city may be selected if it is more widely known, and another location, including a location other than a city, may be used if it results in a less ambiguous name.
+In the event that the name of the location used to represent the timezone changes, the convention is to create an alias in future editions so that both the old and new names refer to the same database entry.

-In some cases the Location is itself represented as a compound name, for example the time zone "America/Indiana/Indianapolis".
+In some cases the Location is itself represented as a compound name, for example the timezone "America/Indiana/Indianapolis".
 Three-level names include those under "America/Argentina/...", "America/Kentucky/...", "America/Indiana/...", and "America/North_Dakota/...".

-The location selected is representative for the entire area.
-However, if there were differences within the area before 1970, the time zone rules only apply in the named location.
+The location selected is representative of the entire area; that is, the current time at the location is the same as the current time in the entire zone.
+However, this does not necessarily hold for periods before 1970.
+That is, the time zone rules are only guaranteed to be correct for the named location for times before 1970; if there were time differences within the area before 1970, the time zone rules only apply in the named location for that period.

 Examples

 Example zone and rule lines

-These are rule lines for the standard United States daylight saving time rules, rule lines for the daylight saving time rules in effect in the US Eastern Time Zone (called "NYC" as New York City is the city representing that zone) in some years, and zone lines for the America/New_York time zone, as of release version tzdata2011n of the time zone database.
+These are rule lines for the standard United States daylight saving time rules, rule lines for the daylight saving time rules in effect in the US Eastern Time Zone (called "NYC" as New York City is the city representing that zone) in some years, and zone lines for the America/New_York timezone, as of release version tzdata2011n of the time zone database.
 The zone and rule lines reflect the history of DST in the United States.